 Please pay any fees not covered by your award by the due date to avoid a Hold or Late Fee.

 Eligibility to receive Federal Financial Aid requires that graduate students be enrolled in at least 6 semester hours (half-time).
-Therefore, full-time students in masters programs which require 30 semester hours and who need to utilize Federal Financial Aid should plan their curriculum such that they are enrolled in 6 semester hours each of their last terms.
+Therefore, full-time students in masters programs who need to utilize Federal Financial Aid should plan their curriculum accordingly.